rizvansky/biproductive/README.md

 [![MIT License][license-shield]][license-url]

 ## Description
-This repository created for application BiProductive, needed for analyzing habits of the person and listing most useful habits, that makes human happy.
-Each day user enters which actions the user made today (sports activity, playing music, etc.), tests his brain activity, and the program analyzes it and makes a personal recommendation, based on weekly results.
+This repository contains the application BiProductive, which analyzes the habits of the person, tests his productivity, and defines dependencies between habits and productivity.
+Each day user enters the actions they made today (sports activity, meditation, smoking, etc.) and tests their brain performance.
+Then the application computes the correlation between habits and user's performance, and makes personal recommendations.

-BiProductive allows the user to analyze their performance together with habit usage to evaluate the effect of each habit.
-Each day user enters which actions they performed today (sports activity, playing music, etc.), test his brain activity, and the program analyzes it and make a personal recommendation, based on weekly results.
   - This project is deployed on Heroku: https://biproductive.herokuapp.com.

 ## How to deploy the application